OdinsPlasmaRifle/statter/README.md

 ## Roadmap

-1. Add handling of non existent domains (missing domain schema).
-2. Add request time to DB for each monitor task.
+1. Add request time to DB for each monitor task.
-3. Improve error handling for server and monitoring.
-4. Add tests.
+2. Add tests.
+3. Update database inserts to function in a single "thread".